 Although SnoShark’s fix is specific to the Reolink device, other brands have similar solutions.

-The Dynamic Host Configuration Protocol (DHCP) allows the system to automatically assign an IP host, address, and other configuration information to any device connected to the internet.
+The Dynamic Host Configuration Protocol (DHCP) allows the system to automatically assign an IP host, address and other configuration information to any device connected to the internet.

 Hence, the DHCP provides another IP configuration if the security camera disconnects from the internet.
 The IP address might be different.

-Turning the client-server protocol to “Static” prevents the system from automatically assigning internet configuration to the wireless security camera.
+Turning the client-server protocol to “Static” prevents the system from automatically assigning an internet configuration to the wireless security camera.
 Instead, the unique IP address stays the same.

 FAQ